Find The Best Insurance

 If you bought an individual plan on the Obamacare marketplace, you will make your payment to the insurer according to their terms.
 Each health insurance company has different guidelines regarding your payment options.

 Your policy will be cancelled if you miss a premium payment.
 However the insurance company might extend you a grace period before they terminate it.
-The grace period is typically a month, but can be p tup 90 days if you receive subsidies to help pay for your plan.
+The grace period is typically a month, but can be up to 90 days if you receive subsidies to help pay for your plan.
 Check with your insurer so you know exactly how much time you have to repay a missed premium before your coverage is terminated.

 Losing coverage because of your failure to pay will not open up a Special Enrollment period for you to buy a new plan — you’ll have to wait until the next Open Enrollment period to purchase new health insurance coverage.
 If you believe your coverage was wrongly terminated, you can appeal to the insurance company.